ykessler/clear-migrations/README.md

 **NOTE:** This gem is meant to be used sparingly- especially on multi-user projects.
 There's not much that can go wrong when you run it in your local environment, but any collaborators and existing deployments **must have their schemas up to date** before pulling from a repo in which migrations have been cleared, otherwise pending migrations will be cleared from their project before they have a chance to run them...

-clear_migrations gem attempts to make things as easy as possible, but **clearing migrations should always be approached carefully.**
+clear_migrations attempts to make things as easy as possible, but **clearing migrations should always be approached carefully.**

 Once you're sure everyone is up to date on the latest schema, run the rake task provided: